Many of us would consider a hospital stay of more than a day or two a long time to be under medical care.

 Well, that’s what Medicare is for, isn’t it?
 Yes, to a point.

 Medicare pays for a limited amount of long-term supportive services – up to 100 days of care in a nursing home.
 Medicare doesn’t cover long-term care (also called custodial care), if that’s the only care you need.
+In this case, you may need to look into a supplemental insurance to cover any out-of-pocket costs not covered.

-Typically, individuals and their families pay about one-fourth of all nursing home costs out of pocket.
+Typically, individuals and their families pay about one-fourth of all nursing home costs out-of-pocket.

 Long-term care insurance is generally available through groups, such as your employer, and to individuals directly.
 The coverage and costs vary and depend on the benefit levels you choose.